Artificial Insemination - IUI

 - What is the IUI process?

 IUI involves inserting the male partner’s (or donor’s) prepared sperm through the neck of the womb (cervix) and into the uterus, close to the time of ovulation.
 It is not a painful or invasive procedure, in fact it’s very much like having a pap smear.
 You may experience mild short-term cramps, but you should be able to return to work straight away.

 IUI is also a treatment option for women or couples who are using donor sperm.

 Donor sperm may be recommended when the male partner has problems with sperm quality or production, or if there is a high risk of passing on a genetic condition.
 IUI using donor sperm is also an option for single women or same sex couples who want to create a family.

 IUI is a relatively low cost fertility treatment option.
-Please call 1800 111 483 or send us an email for current costs of IUI treatment in your local area.
+Please call 1800 111 483 or complete the form below for current costs of IUI treatment in your local area.

 - Download IUI booklet

 For more information about IUI, visit our Patient Information Booklets page.
 Our PDF booklet on IUI contains content including what to expect from fertility medications, IUI explained step-by-step, and advice on how to cope with the stress of IUI treatment.